thejagadeesh/Cyclistic-bike-share-analysis/README.md

 | 9    | Theater on the Lake                 | 32,981             |
 | 10   | Wells St & Elm St                   | 31,910             |

-## calculate the total number of casual visits to each station by adding the number_of_casual_rides from the start_station_count_casual table.
+## calculate the total number of casual visits to each station by adding the number_of_casual_rides from the start_station_count_casual table:

 -- with the number_of_casual_rides from the end_station_count_casual table.
 The tables are joined on the station_name column.